haiwen/seafile-docker/README.md

 ### Upgrading Seafile Server

-Simple run `sudo ./launcher rebuild`, which would keep your seafile server up to date.
+ensure same version of the repo, and run start command`docker run --rm -it -d --name seafile-server-latest -v /root/seafile:/shared -p 0.0.0.0:80:80 seafileltd/seafile:6.2.1 `, which would keep your seafile server up to date.

 ### Troubleshooting

-View the container logs: `sudo ./launcher logs`

-Spawn a shell inside your container using `sudo ./launcher enter`.
-This is the most foolproof method if you have host root access.
+You can run the command as "docker logs" or "docker exec" to find errors.

 ### Developing with Vagrant